-3.3 Effect of Load on CO Emissions
+3.3 Effect of load on CO emissions

 Figure 7 shows the effect of load on CO emissions.
 Increase in the load resulted in the rise in CO emissions in both the systems.
-The quantity of CO emissions (by percentage volume) with dual circuit cooling was less than with conventional cooling.
-CO emissions in SI engines are mainly due to incomplete combustion.
-Improved fuel combustion not only reduces HC emissions, but also has a direct effect on CO emissions.
-Another reason for lower CO emissions can be attributed to higher volumetric efficiency which was due to a 10°C lower temperature in the cylinder head.
+The quantity of CO emissions (by percentage volume) with dual circuit cooling was less than that with conventional cooling.
+CO emissions in SI engines were mainly due to incomplete combustion.
+Improving fuel combustion not only reduced HC emissions, but also had a direct effect on CO emissions.
+Another reason for lower CO emissions could be attributed to higher volumetric efficiency which was due to a 10°C lower temperature in the cylinder head.